digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 Note that Python package names often use underscores (`_`) instead of hyphens (`-`).

-### Step 3.3: Install the Package in Editable Mode
+### Step 3.3: Install the package in editable mode

 Install your package locally so you can use and test it as you develop. **Run this from the project's root directory.**